 When you’ll get the money

-We provide the funds to you in the form of a grant the month following the end of your campaign, so we recommend ending your campaign towards the end of the month, as then you have less time to wait before receiving your funds.
-And for those running a campaign for more than 6 months, we can discuss providing funds to you monthly during your campaign, rather than just at the end of your campaign.
+We provide the funds to you in the form of a grant in the month following the end of your campaign.
+For this reason, we generally recommend ending your campaign towards the end of the month so you have less time to wait before receiving your funds.
+For those running a campaign for more than 6 months, we can discuss providing funds to you monthly during your campaign.

 Want to know more?
 Read our post on what happens once your campaign has finished.